thomas-fossati/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

    : The Attesting Environment is recognized, and the associated instance of the Attester is not known to be compromised.

    96:
-   : The Attesting Environment is recognized, and but its unique private key indicates a device which is not trustworthy.
+   : The Attesting Environment is recognized, but its unique private key indicates a device which is not trustworthy.

    97:
    : The Attesting Environment is not recognized; however the Verifier believes it should be.